A Metadata Guide

 DAM and metadata

-When using a DAM solution, accurate, relevant, and consistent metadata is foundational to realize the full benefits of any system.
+Accurate, relevant, and consistent metadata is essential to realize the full benefits of any DAM system.
 Whether retail teams are producing product content for 30,000 variants a year or agencies are managing brand assets for multiple clients, anyone working with digital content needs a well-organized system to effectively and efficiently search, share, and distribute digital assets.

 Understanding the different types of metadata fields and how to use them will greatly enhance the usability and findability of digital assets.